On Polynomial-Time Decidability of k-Negations Fragments of First-Order Theories: A framework for the fixed negation fragment of first-order theories

-By virtue of what we said above, establishing~\Cref{theorem:PuttingAllTogether} is straightforward: the reduction $F$ enables an efficient conversion from $\AC(\sigma)$ to elements in $\dom(\rho)$, and (since $\mcD$ is a structure) $\dnf(\domain)$ is closed under all the operations in the signature and thus it is equal to $\sem{\mcA}_{\FO}$.
-Consequently, $\FO(\mcA)$ has a $(\dnf(\rho),\depth(\theta))$-UXP signature, and one can efficiently use $\dnf(\rho)$ as a data structure to carry out the algorithm to decide satisfiability, by simply invoking the various UXP reductions implementing the functions and relations in $\mcD$.
-We remark that the sole purpose of the parameter $\theta$ is to factor in the parameter~$\xi$, and can be thought as $\theta \coloneqq \parone$ in the case of $\xi \coloneqq \parone$ (i.e., the case yielding PTIME algorithms).
+By virtue of the discussion in~\Cref{subsection:framework-ideas}, establishing~\Cref{theorem:PuttingAllTogether} is straightforward: the reduction~$F$ enables an efficient conversion from $\AC(\sigma)$ to elements in $\dom(\rho)$, and, since $\mcD$ is a structure, $\dnf(\domain)$ is closed under all the operations in the signature and thus it is equal to $\sem{\mcA}_{\FO}$.
+Consequently, $\FO(\mcA)$ has a $(\dnf(\rho),\depth(\theta))$-UXP signature, and one can efficiently use $\dnf(\rho)$ as a data structure to carry out the algorithm to decide satisfiability: it suffices invoking the various UXP reductions implementing the functions and relations in~$\mcD$.
+We remark that the sole purpose of the parameter $\theta$ is to factor in the parameter~$\xi$, and one can set $\theta \coloneqq \parone$ in the case of $\xi \coloneqq \parone$ (i.e., the case yielding PTIME algorithms).